 New York painter Douglas Blanchard shows the saint with the artist’s own cat Betty in a drawing done as a memorial tribute to a beloved feline companion who died in 2013.
 He includes a favorite quote from Julian:

 and shall keep them without end.”

-Blanchard is best known for his epic series “The Passion of Christ: A Gay Vision.”
+Blanchard is best known for his epic series “The Passion of Christ: A Gay Vision,” which is now available as a book.
 He teaches art and art history at the Bronx Community College of the City University of New York